Vardø Vessel Traffic Service Centre: History

 The background for establishing the center was the need to monitor offshore oil tanker traffic, mostly Russian, which runs along the coast of Norway.
 Russia and Norway cooperated in planning and training for oil spills in the Barents Sea since 1994.
 Proposals for a VTS covering the Norwegian and Barents Sea were around the turn of the millennium, initially intended to cover Northern Norway.
-The Coastal Administration proposed several possible locations as suitable, such as Honningsvåg, Lødingen, Reitan in Bodø, Tromsø and Vardø.
+The Coastal Administration proposed several possible locations as suitable, such as Honningsvåg, Lødingen, Reitan in Bodø Municipality, Tromsø and Vardø.
 Arguments for locating it in Vardø was the possibility for co-locating it with Vardø Radio.
-Lødning and Honningsvåg were proposed due to them hosting regional offices of the Coastal Administration.
+Lødingen and Honningsvåg were proposed due to them hosting regional offices of the Coastal Administration.

 Another dimension of the discussion was whether the facility should be military or civilian.
 In case of a military operation, it would undoubtedly have been placed at Reitan, the site of the Norwegian Joint Headquarters.
 The Coastal Administration argued that operations should be civilian, stating that it was not suitable for the military to be conducting surveillance of civilian traffic.
 A report ordered by the Ministry of Fisheries and Coastal Affairs concluded that Honningsvåg was the most suitable site.
 The report emphasized the town's strong maritime competence due to the Coastal Administration's regional offices being located there.
 Minister Svein Ludvigsen turned around the decision.
 He emphasized the "strategic" location and that it would have a rural-political impact.
 Construction was budgeted at 134 million Norwegian krone.

 The facility became operational on 1 January 2007, and was officially opened on 23 January.
 Initially the VTS was given jurisdiction over the ocean south to Rørvik.
 The center received two employees.
 From 1 July a traffic separation scheme (TTS) was introduced along the coast from Vardø to Røst, with NOR VTS set to monitor the traffic.
 Approved by the International Maritime Organization (IMO), the TTS forced tankers exceeding 5,000 gross tons to follow a stipulated, separated route typically 80 to 50 km from the shore.
 NOR VTS was also given the responsibility for the State Emergency Tow Response Service, a joint effort between the Coastal Administration and the Coast Guard.

 IMO and the International Hydrographic Organization expanded the Navareas in 2010 to also include polar waters.
 Norway and hence NOR VTS was given the responsibility for coordination within Navarea XIX.
 An analysis division was established in conjunction with the VTS in 2014.

 Initially NOR VTS only had access to AIS data from coastal stations.
 This changed in 2010 when AISSat-1 was launched.
 Built as a demonstration project, it quickly proved reliable to monitor the high sees within NOR VTS's area of responsibility.
 Initially telemetry operated out of Svalbard Satellite Station, but in 2015 a ground station opened in Vardø next to the VTS, allowing for a greater period of online operations.
 The give the constellation redundancy, AISSat-2 was launched in 2014 and AISSat-3 the following year.